fkarg/fkarg.github.io/_posts/2020-03-10-getting-things-done.md

 > Think like a man of action, act like a man of thought. - Henri Bergson

+> Rule your mind or it will rule you. - Horace

+> Boy, that was an amorphous blob of undoability!
+A biotech-manager about her to-do-list after one of his seminars.

 > There is no reason to ever have the same thought twice, unless you like having that thought.

 > have you envisioned wild success about anything lately?